 Domestic Violence and Protection Order

 On average, nearly 20 people per minute are physically abused by an intimate partner in the United States, according to National Coalition Against Domestic Violence.
-If you believe you have been a victim of domestic violence, you must go to court to receive a Temporary Protection Order.
+If you are in fear for your safety, you should go to court to request a Temporary Protection Order.

 What is domestic violence?